What the Latest Tax Law Changes Mean for You in 2026 and Beyond

 • $24,150 if you file as head of household

-These higher deductions reduce your taxable income without requiring you to itemize.
-Because most taxpayers already claim the standard deduction, this change benefits a wide range of households and has no income phaseouts.
+These higher deductions reduce taxable income without requiring itemization.
+Because most taxpayers already claim the standard deduction, this change benefits a wide range of households and does not include income phaseouts.

 Child Tax Credit Increase

-Note: The exact refundable portion of the credit continues to be clarified in IRS guidance, so families should review how the credit applies to their specific situation each year.
+Note: While the credit amount and income thresholds are established under current law, the exact refundable portion and related mechanics continue to be clarified through IRS guidance.
+Families should review how the credit applies to their specific situation each year.

 An Additional Deduction for Seniors Age 65 and Older

-If you’re age 65 or older, you may qualify for a new additional deduction of up to $6,000 per eligible taxpayer, available through 2028.
+If you’re age 65 or older, you may qualify for an additional deduction of up to $6,000 per eligible taxpayer.
+This deduction is currently available through 2028.

 • $75,000 if you file as single